dimigourz/verify-repair-lm/README.md

 This project does **not** claim that it:

-- makes any model generally intelligent,
+- makes any model generally intelligent
-- guarantees better answers for arbitrary prompts,
+- guarantees better answers for arbitrary prompts
-- beats frontier systems such as ChatGPT or Claude,
+- beats frontier systems such as ChatGPT or Claude
-- proves human-preference improvement,
+- proves human-preference improvement
-- eliminates hallucinations,
+- eliminates hallucinations
-- solves factuality without task-specific verification.
+- solves factuality without task-specific verification

-The current prototype is best understood as an inference-time reliability wrapper for small language models.
+The current prototype should be understood as an inference-time reliability wrapper for small language models.

 ---